Many people think of cats as independent and aloof animals, but the truth is that cats benefit from training as much a dogs do.

-- Soft food, such as tuna or sachets wet, saucy cat food.
+- Soft food, such as tuna or sachets of wet, saucy cat food.

 Next, stand a few steps away from your cat when it’s time to give her some soft food.
-Tap the bowl with the spoon, and once again put it down immediately.
+Tap the bowl with the spoon, and when she runs to you once again put her food down immediately.
 Repeat for a week, and then delay putting the food down by three seconds (you almost want her to be meowing in anticipation!).
 Once she’s very responsive to this, it’s time for the next step.

-Start calling her to you by making kitty calling sounds and banging the bowl with the spoon when she is out of sight.
-When she comes running, give her the yummy foodies and lots of praise.
-This will enforce the recall to the sound of the food bowl being tapped with a metal spoon.
+Start calling her to you by making kitty calling sounds and tapping the bowl with the spoon when she is out of sight.
+When she comes running, give her the yummy food and lots of praise.
+This will reinforce the recall to the sound of the food bowl being tapped with a metal spoon.

 This valuable exercise must be practiced every day so we can teach her to come even when she out in the garden exploring.
 That way, she will come and ‘check in’ at least twice a day whenever you call her.